argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 If the suggestion is incorrect, you can modify it and submit your response.

 The score per suggested label/value is displayed for MultiLabelQuestion and RankingQuestion.
-You can also order your labels in the preference settings in order to show suggestions first, on top of the label list.
+For label questions, admins can also choose the ordering of labels in the datasets settings.
+Additionally, admins can choose to always show suggested labels at the beginning of the list.

 ### Focus view